 About

 Each record represents a peptide, peptide formulation, or peptide-model combination extracted from an individual publication.
-When the same peptide-RNA system was tested under different experimental settings, such as in vitro and in vivo, separate experiment records are created.
+When the same peptide-cargo system was tested under different experimental settings, such as in vitro and in vivo, separate experiment records are created.

 What is included